twilio/twilio-csharp/README.md

 TwilioClient.SetEdge("sydney");
 ```

 This will result in the `hostname` transforming from `api.twilio.com` to `api.sydney.au1.twilio.com`.
+Use appropriate client depending on the type of authentication used

 ## Enable debug logging